Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 at Sunrise when on the other side of the Sun.
 Thus, being the first “star” to be visible as twilight beckons on account of her extreme brightness, Venus is

-In fact she’s so extremely bright, magnitude -4 and therefore easily the brightest non-Sun object in the sky when she’s up, that she’s perfectly visible during the day
+Notwithstanding the above talk about "being extinguished", Venus is so extremely bright, magnitude -4 and therefore easily the brightest non-Sun object in the sky when she’s up, that she’s perfectly visible during the day.
+I actually

 You likely won’t have noticed Venus during the day as she’s a tiny bright speck in an otherwise bright blue sky.
 To see her through binoculars, you do need to